 Matsurube Snowland: Yes, there is a place to ski and snowboard in Ichinoseki!
 There are two slopes, one for beginners and one for advanced skiers.
 The prices are incredibly reasonable. ~2600 yen to rent boots, ski/snowboard, and 1500 yen for a rope-way pass, or 200yen per rope-way use.
-You'll need your own snow gear (make sure they are waterproof and warm.
-I suggest 'Workman'.
-They sell sturdy, waterproof clothes for cheap.
-I got all my gear there for less than 5000yen).
-If you are a first timer skier, there are classes you can sign up to (Japanese).
-These slopes are great for families.
-You can rent sleds outs for free.
-There are also hot spring facilities nearby.
-Kunimidaira, Himekayu and Koeji in Oshu, are also very accessible if you live in Ichinoseki.
+You'll need your own snow gear.
+For first timer skiers, there are classes that you can sign up to (Japanese).
+Sleds can be rented for free.
+Facilities include a restaurant and hot spring.
+Kunimidaira, Himekayu and Koeji in Oshu (although rumoured to close in the winters of 2021), are also very accessible if you live in Ichinoseki.
 Kunimidaira and Himekayu also have many courses and again, are reasonably priced.
 Locals of Iwate also enjoy Geto Kogen which is around an hour from Ichinoseki.

 Senmaya Hinamatsuri: From mid-February to early March, the Town of Senmaya holds a gorgeous Girl's Day display.
 The venue is the whole town, but the main display is at the Senmaya Brewery Exchange Facility.
 Walk around rooms vividly decorated with handcrafted flowers and dolls.
 Enjoy special Girl's Day lunch menus at designated restaurants across town!

 Onsen/sento: My favorite way to relax and warm up in the winter is by bathing in the hot springs.
 There are plenty of options available such as Matsurube, Ganganoyu which specializes in hot stone spa, Momonoyu and Itsukushien which both have a variety of baths.